Examples

 andROS Kinetic Kame

-NOTE: This feature is available for ROS Kinetic and ROS2 Dashing.
+NOTE: This feature is available for ROS Kinetic.

 Move using Interactive Markers